TypeStrong/ts-loader/README.md

 and also:
 - TypeScript@next (because we want to use it as much as you do)

 If you become aware of issues not caught by the test suite then please let us know.
+Better yet, write a test and submit it in a PR!

 ### Babel